 An unsung Science Fiction gem, Silent Running was the directorial debut of Douglas Trumbull, a visual effects designer who made his name by creating the mind-blowing visual effects for the classic 2001: A Space Odyssey (1968).

 His spaceship models here are infinitely more detailed than they were in 2001.
-Rather than smoothly polished plastic surfaces, there are pipes, bumps, convolutions, all of which seem functional.
+Rather than smoothly polished plastic surfaces, there are pipes, bumps, and convolutions, all of which seem functional.

 In this film, however, he downplayed visual effects wizardry in favour of a surprisingly moody and thoughtful story that was carried by Bruce Dern’s performance as the obsessed but honourable Freeman who preferred plants to people.

-Trumbull shot most of his interiors aboard an abandoned World War II aircraft carrier which was awaiting scrapping at the Long Beach Naval Shipyard, which not only makes realistic sense, but also provides more solidity and detail than a studio set could, and – importantly – a lived-in feeling.
+Trumbull shot most of his interiors aboard an abandoned World War II aircraft carrier which was awaiting scrapping at the Long Beach Naval Shipyard, which not only makes realistic sense but also provides more solidity and detail than a studio set could, and – importantly – a lived-in feeling.